 President Qian Xuhong makes a welcome speech

 Next, President Turpin emphasized the primary characteristics of a world-class university.
-He elaborated on the ideal that universities should promote a certain university culture that pursues excellence.
+He elaborated on the ideal university culture pursuing excellence that should promote among universities.
 He also went into details on the foundational elements of any world-class university, which includes excellent students, faculties and staff, community services and international cooperation, facilities, free exploration and academic freedom, university sustainability, and school leadership.

 David Turpin and Alberta alumni